 In addition to investigating the relationship between ratings, rubric, and rater, we also explore how other factors such as semester and sex relate to ratings for a given artifact.
-From section 7.B.4 of the Appendix we find no noticeable differences between ratings by sex even after disaggregating the data by rubric and examining the relationship in the subset of the full data.
+From section 7.B.4 of the Appendix (Figures 7-10 and Tables 9-12) we find no noticeable differences between ratings by sex even after disaggregating the data by rubric and examining the relationship in the subset of the full data.
 This is also evident from the final model discussed in Question 3 since sex was not included as either a fixed or random effect term.
 These results are noteworthy for multiple reasons.
-First, the lack of a notable difference for sex suggests that males and females perform relatively similarly according to the raters and there is no gender gap in performance, even across the rubric categories.
+First, the lack of a notable difference for sex suggests that males and females perform equal well according to the raters and there is no gender gap in performance, even across the rubric categories.
 It should also be noted that a larger number of females sampled for the data than males.
-Since we don't have information on how the data were sampled, if we assume that the sampling was proportionate to the count of males and females in the Freshman Statistics classes, the results suggest that more females are taking courses Statistics.
-This could potentially indicate that more females are taking STEM courses and considering additional coursework in a STEM-related field.
-However, it could also be explained by less females placing out of Freshman Statistics, or that more females are taking the course to satisfy a Gen Ed requirement.
+Since we don't have information on how the data were sampled, if we assume that the sampling was proportionate to the count of males and females in the Freshman Statistics classes, the results suggest that more females are taking courses and considering additional coursework in a STEM-related field.
+However, this interpretation should be carefully considered since it could also be explained by less females placing out of Freshman Statistics from high school coursework, or simply that more Females are taking the course to satisfy a Gen Ed requirement.

 We explore the relationship between rating and semester through similar summary statistics and graphics.
-As shown in Section 7.B.4 of the Appendix, average rating for the Fall semester is slightly higher than the Spring, and this true for almost every rubric category as well.
-This aligns with our expectation since students taking Freshman level statistics courses in the Spring typically require at least one semester of remedial mathematics in their first semester of college to satisfy the course prerequisites.
-As a result, they are likely to be less skilled in mathematics and would therefore receive lower ratings than those who were prepared to take Freshman Statistics in the fall.
-The difference is also accounted for in the final model from Question 3 as a fixed effect.
+Section 7.B.4 of the Appendix (Figures 11-12 and Tables 13-14) provide information on the distribution of ratings by semester, including when semester is examined across each of the rubric categories.
+The average rating for the Fall semester is slightly higher than the Spring, and this true for almost every rubric category as well.
+This aligns with our expectation since students taking Freshman level statistics courses in the Spring typically require at least one semester of remedial mathematics in their first semester of college to satisfy the requirements for the course.
+As a result, they are likely to be less skilled in mathematics and would therefore earn lower ratings than those who were prepared to take Freshman Statistics in the fall.
+The difference is also accounted for in the final model from Question

+3 as a fixed effect.
 These results could be of note to the dean if more information is available about the mathematics background and coursework of students who took Freshman Statistics in the Spring versus the Fall.
 If many of these students took a remedial mathematics course at Carnegie Mellon University in preparation, it may suggest that the course is not adequately preparing these students for the introductory statistics.
 Outcomes for these students could also be improved by emphasizing resources available on campus such as peer tutoring or office hours to ensure that the students get the support necessary to succeed in appropriately learning the curriculum.